Sterling Allen Brown: Civil rights work

-As a member of the fight for racial equality, Brown stuck to the belief that "the pen is mightier than the sword."
+As a member of the fight for racial equality, Brown stuck to the belief that "the pen is mightier than the sword".
 As a member of the National Association for the Advancement of Colored People (NAACP), Brown served on the organization's advisory board and worked with other notable Harlem Renaissance writers, including W. E. B. Du Bois, James Weldon Johnson, Langston Hughes, and Walter White.

-In his work, Brown explores topics including the unethical restrictions of Jim Crow, the inferiority of public schools serving black communities, and the political and social activities of black churches.
+In his work, Brown explores topics including the unethical restrictions of Jim Crow laws, the inferiority of public schools serving black communities, and the political and social activities of black churches.
 Working tirelessly in the fight for racial equality, Brown used his platform as a journalist to include his own personal commentaries that appealed to the conscience of white America in the face of a spreading democracy.
 One quote from Brown exemplifies his stance in the fight for racial equality: "If America is to indoctrinate the rest of the world with democracy, it is logical to expect that the American Negro will share it at home.… [S]egregation must be abolished before there will be true democracy at home."